-AU-B.1.2 Two types of authorisation are prescribed:
+AU-B.1.2 Three types of authorisation are prescribed:

-- Any person seeking to provide a regulated investment service within or from the Kingdom of Bahrain must hold the appropriate CBB license (see AU-1.1); - (ii)Natural persons wishing to perform a controlled function in an investment firm licensee also require prior CBB approval, as an approved person (see AU-1.2). - AU-B.1.3 [This Paragraph deleted 07/2010.]
+- (i) Any person seeking to provide a regulated investment service within or from the Kingdom of Bahrain must hold the appropriate CBB license (see AU-1.1); - (ii) Any person seeking to act as "controller" of the person who holds a CBB license; and - (iii) Natural persons wishing to perform a controlled function in an investment firm licensee also require prior CBB approval, as an approved person (see AU-1.2).

+AU-B.1.3 [This Paragraph was deleted 07/2010.]